CalendarZ

 Six high-ranking members of Soviet politburo, including Joseph Stalin, sign an order for the execution of 25,700 Polish intelligentsia, including 14,700 Polish POWs, in what will become known as the Katyn massacre.

-The Katyn massacre was a series of mass executions of nearly 22,000 Polish military officers and intelligentsia prisoners of war carried out by the Soviet Union, specifically the NKVD ("People's Commissariat for Internal Affairs", the Soviet secret police) in April and May 1940.
-Though the killings also occurred in the Kalinin and Kharkiv prisons and elsewhere, the massacre is named after the Katyn Forest, where some of the mass graves were first discovered by German forces.
+Among the darkest chapters in the history of the Soviet Union is the Katyn Massacre, a series of mass executions that claimed the lives of approximately 22,000 Polish military officers and intelligentsia who had been taken as prisoners of war.
+This horrific act was orchestrated and carried out by the NKVD (People's Commissariat for Internal Affairs), the Soviet secret police, primarily during April and May of 1940.
+While the killings occurred in several locations, including the Kalinin and Kharkiv prisons, the massacre takes its name from the Katyn Forest, near Smolensk, where German forces first unearthed some of the mass graves in April 1943.

-An investigation conducted by the office of the prosecutors general of the Soviet Union (19901991) and the Russian Federation (19912004) confirmed Soviet responsibility for the massacres, but refused to classify this action as a war crime or as an act of mass murder.
-The investigation was closed on the grounds that the perpetrators were dead, and since the Russian government would not classify the dead as victims of the Great Purge, formal posthumous rehabilitation was deemed inapplicable.
-In November 2010, the Russian State Duma approved a declaration blaming Stalin and other Soviet officials for ordering the massacre.
+Further investigations, conducted by the offices of the prosecutors general of the Soviet Union (1990-1991) and later the Russian Federation (1991-2004), unequivocally confirmed Soviet responsibility for the massacres.
+However, these investigations controversially declined to classify the actions as a war crime or an act of mass murder, ultimately closing the case on the grounds that the perpetrators were deceased.
+Furthermore, the Russian government opted not to classify the dead as victims of the Great Purge, thereby deeming formal posthumous rehabilitation inapplicable.
+It was not until November 2010 that the Russian State Duma approved a declaration explicitly blaming Stalin and other Soviet officials for ordering the massacre, a belated but crucial step towards historical transparency.

 References